Why Does My Tattoo Itch?

 Q: Can sun exposure make the itching worse?

 A: Yes, sun exposure can aggravate the itching and overall healing process of a tattoo.
 The UV rays can cause further skin irritation and dryness, leading to increased itching.
-Protecting your tattoo from direct sunlight is crucial during the healing period.
-One way to do this is by covering it with clothing.
-Alternatively, you could use a sunscreen boasting a high SPF..
+It is essential to protect your tattoo from direct sunlight during the healing period by covering it with clothing or using a sunscreen with a high SPF.

 Q: When should I be concerned about the itching?